 Fiver is another style of font that was big during the Art Deco era in the 20s.
 Inline fonts are characterized by hairline strokes, making it stand out from the rest of its environment.
 This type of font can give you a three-dimensional effect, perfect for large display sizes.

-This neon style had many qualities that made it perfect when designs needed to stand out.
+This neon style with its 80's lighting effects had many qualities that made it perfect when designs needed to stand out.
 Due to the qualities of the gases in the lettering tubes, the neon colors were bright and vivid.
 The colors also created a strong light and dark contrast, especially during the night-time.

 The 80s wouldn't be the 80s without neon lights.
 We saw them everywhere because the colors created a strong contrast against the night.
-If you happen to be set on a font, this Neon Layer Style add-on is perfect to apply that 80s effect.
-Choose from multiple colors and light intensity and create the classic look.
+If you happen to be set on a font, this Neon Layer Style add-on is perfect to apply that 80s graphic design effect.
+Choose from multiple colors and light intensity and add a classic 80s text effect.

-This Photoshop neon effect is awesome if you are looking to customize colors and background textures to display your cool designs.
+This Photoshop 80s text effect is awesome if you are looking to customize colors and background textures to display your cool 80s graphics.
 If you are looking for realism, you can add the braces that were commonly seen holding the signs on the wall.
 There's no shortage of neon effects at Envato Elements, so make sure to check them all out!